 The Company's domestic dry-bulk vessels and product tankers operate primarily in the Great Lakes and the St. Lawrence River.
 Winter conditions during the December to March period and rising or changing water levels in ports in which the vessels load and unload have the effect of increasing or reducing operating days and cargo sizes, respectively, and this could affect the profitability of these vessels.
+Harsh winter conditions may also result in more severe ice coverage on the Great Lakes and the St. Lawrence Waterway, resulting in operating delays and delays in the opening of the canals in the system and the movement of cargo.

-Harsh winter conditions may result in more severe ice coverage on the Great Lakes and the St. Lawrence Waterway, resulting in operating delays and delays in the opening of the canals in the system and the movement of cargo.
 Drops or significant increases in water levels on the Great Lakes - St. Lawrence Waterway, which the Company has no control over, could have a significant impact on the future operations and profitability of the domestic dry-bulk vessels and product tankers.
 In 2019, all five Great Lakes were well above their long term water level averages.
-This trend is expected to continue into the 2020 season with above normal water outflows in the critical navigation channels, including the seaway.
+Water levels in the lower Great Lakes were closer to normal levels in 2020; however, water levels on the upper Great Lakes remain above average.